opensearch-project/ml-commons/docs/remote_inference_blueprints/cohere_connector_image_embedding_blueprint.md

 POST /_plugins/_ml/models/<MODEL_ID>/_deploy
 ```

-This will once again spawn a task to deploy your Model, with a response that will look like:
+This will once again spawn a task to deploy your model, with a response that will look like:

 ```json
 {